Do You Really Need A Full-Blown Content Management System?

 - Lower Cost: The added cost in hosting a database over time comes in the form of each connection to the database using bandwidth – a cost of web hosting that should be considered.

 There are dozens of flavors of SSGs powering websites around the net.
 You can monitor the popularity trends by visiting staticgen.com.
 This site is built with Hugo.
 The speed and flexibility of Hugo provide a single tool for fast and efficient website development.

 CMSs come at a higher cost than basic static sites.
 The difference in money and time may be worth it.
 A quick checklist of things to consider when you are looking at a CMS:

 - Will you be blogging, generating new, or updating existing content regularly?

 - How many people need access to updating the site?

 - Will the site’s look and feel need to change often?

-Talk to your web developer or get in touch to learn if a CMS is right for your website.
+Get In Touch to see if a CMS is the right choice for your website.